 The Company accounts for its investments in debt securities in accordance with Accounting Standards Codification ("ASC") 320, Investments - Debt Securities ("ASC 320").
-Debt securities, which are comprised of investments in U.S. Treasury Securities, are measured at fair value, based on quoted market prices.
+Debt securities (which were comprised of investments in U.S. Treasury Securities at December 31, 2022), are measured at fair value, based on quoted market prices.
 As the Company has classified its investments in debt securities as available-for-sale, the Company recognizes all unrealized gains and losses in other comprehensive income, net of tax, and recognizes all realized gains and losses in net income/loss within the Company's consolidated statement of operations and comprehensive loss.